PNNL-CompBio/spammR/README.md

 label_col = "sample_id" # name of the column in colData(spe) to be used for labeling sample locations
 ```
 spatialPlot_feature() accepts the following input parameters:
-- spe: A SpatialExperiment object containing data to be plotted
+- spe: A SpatialExperiment object containing data to be plotted.
+Must have spatial coordinates for every sample stored in spatialCoords(spe)
 - feature: Feature (example: protein) whose values are to be plotted.
 Should be a row name in rowData(spe)
 - (optional) metric_display: legend label for the color legend.
 If not specified, defaults to "Protein abundance measure"
 - (optional) label_column: name of the column in colData(spe) to be used for labeling sample locations.
 If not specified, no labels are shown for samples.